-This mapped graphical visualization from Data is Beautiful really caught my attention.
+This mapped graphical visualization of six Swainson’s Hawks from Data is Beautiful caught my attention.

 Swainson’s hawk is probably the longest migrant of any North American raptor.
 The flight from breeding ground to South American pampas in southern Brazil or Argentina can be as long as 14,000 miles.
 Each migration can last at least two months.